Other Substances and Contaminants

-Based on the substance, best practices will vary when collecting these samples.
-Please call in advance before you retrieve the sample.
-Exposure to these substances can be risky, read Health Canada’s occupational guide to the management of hazardous material before collection.
+Depending on the substance, best practices will vary when collecting these samples.
+Unless you are comfortable with doing it yourself, please call in advance before you retrieve any sample; exposure to these substances can be risky.
+It’s a good idea to read Health Canada’s occupational guide to the management of hazardous material before collection.

 Before 1990 some vermiculite (a substance used to make insulation) contained asbestos.

 Between 1919 and 1990 a mine close to Libby, Montana produced over 70% of the vermiculite sold in North America.
 The problem is that there was an asbestos deposit nearby, so the vermiculite was contaminated.

 If there is vermiculite insulation in your home, it’s best to leave it alone and undisturbed, unless you’re doing renovations.